Everyone has the right to heal from childhood trauma

 All participants are responsible for the costs of travel to and from Heal for Life and need to bring food for meals during the week.
 This is an important aspect of the program as it is about communing, contributing and compromising with the group.

-When you register for this program we will provide you with a confirmation email providing more information on what to bring, and a map with directions to the venue.
+When you register for one of our residential trauma programs we will provide you with a confirmation email providing more information on what to bring, and a map with directions to the venue.

 The food will be prepared and cooked by those in the group who volunteer to do that.
 If you do not want to cook you may volunteer for other activities like washing up after meals.